okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 ### Understand the submission review process

 The submission review process begins when you click **Submit integration** in the [OIN Wizard](/docs/guides/submit-oin-app/) or [OIN Manager](https://oinmanager.okta.com).
-Okta sends you an email notification that your integration is now queued for review and also includes the date when the initial review is expected to finish.
+Okta sends you an email notification confirming your integration is queued for review.
+The email includes the date when the initial review is expected to finish.

 The status of your integration is shown in the **Your OIN Integrations** dashboard from the Admin Console or on the **My App Integrations** page from the OIN Manager.